ericoporto/ags-manual-wiki/UpgradeTo350.md

 It's important to note that any cursor actions will only work on the room if the cursor is on a viewport.

-Only rooms and their contents (characters, objects) are affected by the viewport/camera system.
+Only rooms and their contents (characters, objects) are affected by the viewport/camera system, and they got GetAtRoomXY and GetAtScreenXY functions to help scripting your game systems.
 GUI and Overlays, including speech and other on-screen text, still work outside of it.

 For more information see: [Camera](Camera), [Viewport](Viewport), [Game.Cameras](Game#cameras), [Screen.Viewports](Screen#viewports)